Diocese of Durham: County Palatine

 For a period Carlisle was also placed under the bishop's jurisdiction, to protect the north west of England.

-Durham's exceptional status reached its zenith by 1300, when Prince-Bishop Antony Beck remarked that:
+Durham's exceptional status reached its zenith by 1300, when bishop Antony Beck remarked that:

 To ensure that episcopal functions continued to be performed while the diocesan bishop was playing his part in political affairs of state, suffragan bishops were appointed.
 For instance, Bishop Thomas Langley served as chancellor to the Kings Henry IV, Henry V and Henry VI and was frequently away in London and occasionally overseas.

 Demise

-In 1536 Henry VIII greatly diminished the Prince-Bishop's secular authority, which was further reduced during and after the English Civil War.
+In 1536 Henry VIII greatly diminished the bishop's secular authority, which was further reduced during and after the English Civil War.

 From 1537 to 1572, there was one suffragan Bishop of Berwick.
-Since 1572, the see has remained in abeyance, and Berwick-upon-Tweed is now in Newcastle diocese.
+Since 1572, the see has remained in abeyance (until 2016), and Berwick-upon-Tweed is now in Newcastle diocese.

 After the Union of the crowns of England and Scotland in 1603, the County Palatinate, founded to check Scottish incursions, increasingly became an anachronism.

 The palatinate was finally abolished on 5 July 1836.
 In 1844 the Islandshire exclave was transferred to the jurisdiction of Northumberland, while the Bishop's duty to maintain a major fortress overlooking the Tweed at Norham also came to an end.
 1882 saw the Bishop lose the religious leadership for the whole of Northumbria when the part north of the River Tyne became the newly created Diocese of Newcastle.
 In 1971 the Courts Act modernised the English courts system and abolished the Palatinate courts.

 Since 1906, there has again been a suffragan bishop in the diocese – the Bishop of Jarrow.

 Still, people born in Bedlington or the other parts of old North Durham, had birth certificates issued with the County Palatine of Durham printed on them, and the North Durham satellite areas governed their areas as Urban District Councils still under the rule of Durham.
 This prevailed until 1974, when administrative boundaries were changed and all of these areas, and other "autonomous" towns connected to Durham, lost their independence.

 Reuse of the title: in March 2016, when announcing the retirement of the assistant Bishop of Newcastle, the new suffragan bishop, when appointed, will have the title Bishop of Berwick.

 Seals

-To differentiate his ecclesiastical and civil functions, the Bishops used two or more seals: the traditional almond-shaped seal of a cleric, and the oval seal of a nobleman.
+To differentiate his ecclesiastical and civil functions, the bishops used two or more seals: the traditional almond-shaped seal of a cleric, and the oval seal of a nobleman.
 They also had a large round seal showing them seated administering justice on one side, and, on the other, armed and mounted on horseback.
 That design was, and still is, used by monarchs as the Great Seal of the Realm.